openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

     CREATE INDEX index_name USING bloom ON table1 (column);

+**Note:**   Index for decimal type columns is not supported currently.
+For more details follow the [issue](https://gitee.com/openlookeng/hetu-core/issues/I2AMH0?from=project-issue)
 ### 4. Run query

 After index is created, run the query; index will start loading in the background.